Penguins, Blue Jackets face off in likely 1st-round playoff preview

 Goalie Matt Murray, for example, took one extreme position.
 He has no time for any hype.

-“I would say it's just another hockey game,” he said.
+“I would say it's just another hockey game,” Murray said.
 “I think we need to focus on every game the exact same way.
 For me personally, my job doesn't change depending on who we're playing against.
-My job is to stop the puck, and I've got to focus on that.”
+My job is to stop the puck and I've got to focus on that.”

 Winger Bryan Rust took the other extreme.
 It's a chance for the Penguins to make a statement.